qojulia/QuantumCumulants.jl/docs/src/symbolic_sums.md

 ```

-In the above example, we defined both indexed operators **σ** and **a** as callable Instances with the attribute-variable **z**.
+In the above example, we defined both indexed operators **σ** and **a** as callable instances with the attribute-variable **z**.
 These can now be used to easily create operators, that act specifically with their associated index.

 ```@example symbolic_sums